 During this “Pick your Buyer” process, you have to specify also your preferred payment option.
 Invariably PayPal is my default as this represents the quickest way of getting paid.

-Accompanying the shipping package (take about a week to get to you after you confirm the buyer) is also the instructions for shipping and bubble wrap for your device.
+Accompanying the shipping package (which takes about a week to get to you after you confirm the buyer) is also the instructions for shipping and bubble wrap for your device.

-You have tow options for getting paid; check or PayPal.
+You have two options for getting paid, Check or PayPal.
 The rule of thumb is that buyer is compelled to make payment within 5 business days from the day he or she receives your phone.

 One great feature of uSell is that it updates the transaction status every step of the way via email, so you can be on top of the loop.

-In situations where your old device is not fortunate enough to secure an offer, like when it is really worn down, or it is in pretty bad shape in term of condition and/or functionality, the site will present you with an option to put your item into recycling, of course done in an environmentally friendly way.
+In situations where your old device is not fortunate enough to secure an offer, like when it is really worn down, or it is in pretty bad shape in terms of condition and/or functionality, the site will present you with an option to put your item into recycling, of course, done in an environmentally friendly way.